Islamism: Anti-communist stances

-By the late 1960s, non-Soviet Muslim-majority countries had won their independence and they tended to fall into one of the two cold-war blocs – with "Nasser's Egypt, Baathist Syria and Iraq, Muammar el-Qaddafi's Libya, Algeria under Ahmed Ben Bella and Houari Boumedienne, Southern Yemen, and Sukarno's Indonesia" aligned with Moscow.
-Aware of the close attachment of the population with Islam, "school books of the 1960s in these countries "went out of their way to impress upon children that socialism was simply Islam properly understood."
+By the late 1960s, non-Soviet Muslim-majority countries had won their independence, and they tended to fall into one of the two Cold War blocs – with "Nasser's Egypt, Baathist Syria and Iraq, Muammar el-Qaddafi's Libya, Algeria under Ahmed Ben Bella and Houari Boumedienne, Southern Yemen, and Sukarno's Indonesia" aligned with Moscow.
+Aware of the close attachment of the population to Islam, "school books of the 1960s in these countries" went out of their way to impress upon children that socialism was simply Islam properly understood.

 Olivier Roy writes that the "failure of the 'Arab socialist' model ... left room for new protest ideologies to emerge in deconstructed societies ..."
 Gilles Kepel notes that when a collapse in oil prices led to widespread violent and destructive rioting by the urban poor in Algeria in 1988, what might have appeared to be a natural opening for the left, was instead the beginning of major victories for the Islamist Islamic Salvation Front (FIS) party.
-The reason being the corruption and economic malfunction of the policies of the Third World socialist ruling party (FNL) had "largely discredited" the "vocabulary of socialism".
+The reason was that the corruption and economic malfunction of the policies of the Third World socialist ruling party (FNL) had "largely discredited" the "vocabulary of socialism".

-In the post-colonial era, many Muslim-majority states such as Indonesia, Egypt, Syria, and Iraq, were ruled by authoritarian regimes which were often continuously dominated by the same individuals or their cadres for decades.
-Simultaneously, the military played a significant part in the government decisions in many of these states (the outsized role played by the military could be seen also in democratic Turkey).
+In the post-colonial era, many Muslim-majority states such as Indonesia, Egypt, Syria, and Iraq were ruled by authoritarian regimes which were often continuously dominated by the same individuals or their cadres for decades.
+Simultaneously, the military played a significant part in government decisions in many of these states (the outsized role played by the military could be seen also in democratic Turkey).

 The authoritarian regimes, backed by military support, took extra measures to silence leftist opposition forces, often with the help of foreign powers.
-Silencing of leftist opposition deprived the masses a channel to express their economic grievances and frustration toward the lack of democratic processes.
-As a result, in the post-Cold War era, civil society-based Islamist movements such as the Muslim Brotherhood were the only organizations capable to provide avenues of protest.
+Silencing leftist opposition deprived the masses of a channel to express their economic grievances and frustration toward the lack of democratic processes.
+As a result, in the post-Cold War era, civil society-based Islamist movements such as the Muslim Brotherhood were the only organizations capable of providing avenues of protest.

 The dynamic was repeated after the states had gone through a democratic transition.
 In Indonesia, some secular political parties have contributed to the enactment of religious bylaws to counter the popularity of Islamist oppositions.
 In Egypt, during the short period of the democratic experiment, Muslim Brotherhood seized the momentum by being the most cohesive political movement among the opposition.